lzell/AIProxySwift/README.md

   tree and select 'Update Package'.

-# Sample apps

-Sample apps live in the `Examples` folder.
-As this repo grows, we will add sample apps demonstrating supported functionality across various providers.
-Use these sample apps as starting points for your own apps.
-See the [Examples README](https://github.com/lzell/AIProxySwift/blob/main/Examples/README.md)

 # Example usage

+Along with the snippets below, which you can copy and paste into your Xcode project, we also offer full demo apps to jump-start your development.
+Please see the [AIProxyBootstrap](https://github.com/lzell/AIProxyBootstrap) repo.

 ### Get a non-streaming chat completion from OpenAI:

     import AIProxy